 As part of my ongoing blog series about emerging wholesale marketplaces, I’ve been exploring the potential of Faire (formerly Indigo Fair).
 While there’s certainly a lot to love about working with this wholesale platform for artisans, we don’t often hear much about the disadvantages.
+I set aside for now my hobby of playing 666casino games, to give you the best information I could have about the inevitable downside of faire.
 I’ve spent weeks studying this wholesale platform and speaking to retailers and brand owners who have a stake in the marketplace.
 I’m eager to share what I’ve learned about the disadvantages of Faire so that you can make an informed decision for your business.

 Faire executives have agreed to address my concerns, and I look forward to sharing their response in an upcoming blog.